nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Test case: Ensure that you have completed the first test case under this section, then input the command `add Bob p/98765432 e/bob@gmail.com r/Lawyer et/Full time s/7000 l/Bachelors y/4`<br>
        Expected: No new applicant is added.
 Error details shown in the result display stating that Bob shares the same phone number as John Doe.

-    1. Test case: Ensure that you have completed the first test case under this section, then input the command `add Bob Smith p/97865321 e/JohnDoe@gmail.com r/Doctor et/Full time s/9000 l/Bachelors y/4`<br>
+    1. Test case: Ensure that you have completed the first test case under this section, then input the command `add Jack Smith p/97865321 e/JohnDoe@gmail.com r/Doctor et/Full time s/9000 l/Bachelors y/4`<br>
        Expected: No new applicant is added.
-Error details shown in the result display stating that Bob shares the same email as John Doe.
+Error details shown in the result display stating that Jack Smith shares the same email as John Doe.

     1. Other incorrect add commands to try: `add`, `add John`, `add n/John p/98765432 e/JohnDoe@gmail.com r/Teacher`
     (where incomplete details are given for the applicant being added).